Hey ladies! Feeling like you’re in a “funk” lately or just trying to avoid funk altogether in and near your lady parts?

-Obviously, there are different reasons for such and you are welcome to dive in deeper to the “why” by peeping some of our other blogs like, “What does discharge odor tell us about our vaginal health”
+Obviously, there are different reasons for such and you are welcome to dive in deeper to the “why” by peeping some of our other blogs like, “What does discharge odor tell us about our vaginal health”.

-But today, we are going to talk about everyday care and washing of your private areas, under usual circumstances of a healthy, ph-balanced vagina.
+But today, we are going to talk about everyday care and washing of your private areas, under the usual circumstances of a healthy, ph-balanced vagina.

 If you walk up and down the feminine aisle, you’ll be bombarded with tons of options for feminine care.
-Soaps that boast ph balancing, soft scents and anti-itching properties.
+Soaps that boast ph balancing, soft scents, and anti-itching properties.

 The problem, however, is that your body is capable of cleaning itself.
 In fact, vaginal discharge plays an important role in keeping the vagina healthy.
 As well as, providing a protective environment, vaginal discharge provides natural lubrication with between 1- 4mls of fluid produced every 24 hours.